 If the existing rules did not give employees the relief they sought, there is a new law that goes further.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, the third phase of Congress’ response to the COVID-19 pandemic enacted on March 27, 2020, provides for the following:

-- Individuals affected in various ways by COVID-19 may receive distributions of up to $100,000 through December 31, 2020 for which the 10% early withdrawal tax under Internal Revenue Code Section 72(t) will not apply.
+- Individuals affected in various ways by COVID-19 may receive distributions of up to $100,000 on or after January 1, 2020, and before December 31, 2020 for which the 10% early withdrawal tax under Internal Revenue Code Section 72(t) will not apply.
 The income may be spread out ratably over three years for tax purposes.
 The employee has the option of repaying the distributions within three years.
 These distributions will not be subject to the usual 20% federal tax withholding, meaning the employee will need to pay the full income tax amount when his return is filed, albeit not the 10% early withdrawal penalty.